renderingsidechannelattacks/rendersidechannelattacks/README.md

-# rendersidechannelattacks
+# Rendersidechannelattacks
-We study a new type of side channel in which a cross-origin adversary targets incremental rendering and measures the rendering performance between consecutive frames over time.
+we design a novelty rendering contentionchannel.
+Specifically, we stress the browser’s rendering re-source with a stable, self-adjustable WebGL program and mea-sure the time taken to render a sequence of frames.
+The mea-sured time sequence is further used to infer any co-renderingevent of the browser.
-This is the prototype, open-source framework, called SideR, and successfully launched three types of attacks, namely history sniffing, runtime website fingerprinting and convert channel, based on the framework.
+To demonstrate the channel’s feasibility, we design and im-plement a prototype, open-source framework, calledSIDER,to launch four attacks using the rendering contention channel,which are (i) cross-browser, cross-mode cookie synchroniza-tion, (ii) history sniffing, (iii) website fingerprinting, and (iv)keystroke logging.
-## environment
+## Environment
 We deploy this project on Apache2 + Flask.
 We also show the demo on http://renderingsidechannelattacks.com:8080/ .
-## deploy(Ubuntu)
+## Deploy(Ubuntu)
 ### install mod_wsgi
 sudo apt-get install libapache2-mod-wsgi python-dev
 sudo a2enmod wsgi